clartaq/cwiki/resources/private/md/Text_Formatting.md

     (+ 2 my-x)))
 ```

+Using `code-prettify` in this way requires an active internet connection.

 There are a couple of additional ways to show code listings.
 Since Markdown passes through HTML unchanged, you can use the `<pre></pre>` and `<code></code>` tags directly.

 The `<code></code>` can be used for inline code like <code>a37 = 1.5*c2 + 15.346;</code>

 The `<pre></pre>`  tags can be used for code blocks.
 This might be useful if "prettyprint" is not recognizing the language in the block.
 You can specify a class containing the language like this `<pre class="prettyprint lang-clj">`, which indicates that the listing is in Clojure.
-Here's a listing of the same function as above, but the `<pre class="prettyprint lang-clj"></pre>` surround the code block.
+Here's a listing of the same function as above, but the `<pre class="prettyprint lang-clj"></pre>` tags surround the code block.

 <pre class="prettyprint lang-clj">(defn f [x]
   "A comment at the beginning."